Starring: Emilia Clarke, Henry Golding, Michelle Yeoh, Emma Thompson

 She fears loneliness, loves George Michael, resents her family and wants to be a singer.
 Clarke looks right at home, with a smile wide enough to knock out every Christmas light on Oxford Street, and eyes that emote painfully and comically with ease.

 She, of course, meets a boy – but there’s something different about Tom Webster.
 She’s spiky, he’s smooth, there’s balance between them from the first chance meeting.
 It’s perfect casting here, too – Golding made his major debut with Crazy Rich Asians, playing an impossibly wealthy and handsome love interest.
 Money isn’t the issue now, but Golding’s Ken-doll good looks, almost disarming in their lack of flaws, actually serve the narrative and shape his intrigue effectively.

-The story, as with Feig’s previous features, finds a brain-expanding or -numbing twist, depending how you slice it.
+The story, as with Feig’s previous features, finds a brain-expanding or mind-numbing twist, depending on how you slice it.
 But the strength of Last Christmas is that even if you think you’ve guessed the big reveal, there’s ample material to enjoy in the journey leading up to it.

-Here is a charming, mellow Christmas rom-com, but also a hamper of razor-sharp observations on modern-day dysfunction, both introspective and societal, symptomatic of 2019 Britain.
-The script boldly tackles precarious seasonal employment, homelessness, depression, immigration, and there’s even a Brexit moment.
+Here is a charming, mellow Christmas rom-com, but also a hamper full of razor-sharp observations on modern-day dysfunction, both introspective and societal, symptomatic of 2019 Britain.
+The script boldly tackles precarious seasonal employment, homelessness, depression, immigration… and there’s even a Brexit moment.